-5. The role of panel meetings
+4. The role of panel meetings

-The purpose of panel meetings is to consider and reach final agreement on the grading and ranking of proposals and, where necessary, to agree broad feedback for applicants.
+The purpose of panel meetings is to consider and reach final agreement on the grading and ranking of proposals and where necessary, to agree broad feedback for applicants.
+The ranking of proposals is based on the reports of the academic peer reviewers on the overall research quality of the proposal and the PI's response to their comments.
+The role of the panel members is not to review the proposals themselves.

 The panel's ranked list is presented to AHRC Senior Management, who will make the final funding decisions.
 They will never overturn or alter the order of the list in making the funding decisions.
-The exception is applications submitted under the early career scheme for which proposals ranked lower than standard proposals may be funded.
+The exception is applications submitted under the early career schemes for which proposals ranked lower than standard proposals may be funded.

-Panel meetings also provide an opportunity for panellists to raise issues, such as the potential impact of the research proposed through the applications received to that meeting.
+Panel meetings also provide an opportunity for panellists to raise issues, such as the quality of peer review or the potential impact of the research proposed through the applications received to that meeting.

-Comments and grades (with the exception of the final agreed grade) will not be used outside the funding decision making process, unless they are subject to specific legal requirements or to be used as the basis of feedback.
+Comments and grades (with the exception of the final agreed grade) will not be used outside the peer review / funding decision making process, unless they are subject to specific legal requirements or to be used as the basis of feedback.
 The AHRC will only collect introducer forms in the case of drafting feedback and then only with the agreement of the panel.

-6. Role of Introducers
+4.1 Role of Introducers